Namu-Lee/2024-Compilers/project1/README.md

 3. All other characters are ignored in the comment mode.

-In order to make the lexer begin with normal mode, place the `main()` function in the procedure section of flex, and set start mode as normal within the `main()`.
+In order to make the lexer begin with normal mode, place the `main()` function in the procedure section of Flex, and set start mode as normal within the `main()`.
 (Call for `yylex()` should be in there too)

 ### 3. Dotdot ( `..` ) operator and float constant

 > *TL;DR*
-> *Exploit the **lookahead operator** to implement `..` operator.*
+> *Use the **lookahead operator** to implement the `..` operator.*

 In subC, there is a unique dotdot ( `..` ) operator, which encodes a range of integers.
 The range starts from the number before the operator, and ends at the number after the operator.

 The definition of float constant in subC slightly differs from that in standard C. It is illegal to write a float constant like `.325`.
-The lexer must recognize `..` operator while distingishing it from the float constant.
+The lexer must recognize the `..` operator while distinguishing it from the float constant.
 For instance, `1..2` must be tokenized as `"integer", "..", "integer"` rather than `"float", "float"`.
-You can exploit the lookahead operator( `/` ) to deal with this ambiguity.
+You can use the lookahead operator( `/` ) to deal with this ambiguity.

 ### 4. Output format